Day 1 |

 |

-Cycling southwards, you will pass through the salt mines of Secovlje, a large Slovenian town with a humid environment, which is a key area as regards ornithology.
-Some miles later we will cross the Croatian border down along Istria, the Adriatic sea’s largest
+Cycling south, you will pass through the salt mines of Secovlje, a large Slovenian town with a humid environment, which is a key area for bird watching.
+A few kilometersl further you will cross the Croatian border and enter Istria, the Adriatic sea’s largest peninsula.

 |